ahonore42/poke_python_lab/README.md

 ### Part 3
 - Find the section for Part 3, labelled `# PART 3` in the battle functions section of the script.
 - Your goal is to finish the `battle()` function, which has instructions pseudocoded for your use.
 - Once you've completed the function, you can test your simulation!
-Make sure that `intro()` is being called in at the bottom of the script
+Make sure that `intro()` is being called in at the bottom of the script.
 - Congratulations!
 You should now be able to run infinite (and accurate) Pokémon battle simulations with this script.

 ### Bonus